 This is how you are going to deliver your media strategy.
 There are so many different options… press releases, photo-calls, features, interviews, exclusives, press trips, events… the list goes on!

 Schedule your media activity around key dates such as product launches, events and exhibitions.
 Even if there aren’t any specific dates, set deadlines so the work gets done!

 Monitor and evaluate throughout the strategy implementation.
 At ADPR we have various metrics we use to measure the effectiveness of campaigns, but a good place to start is to use Google Analytics to measure which articles are providing traffic, ask your new clients where they heard about you and keep a deck of press cuttings.

-If you are interested in talking to ADPR about creating and delivering a media strategy to fulfil your business objectives, please drop us an email on email@example.com.
-You might like to check out our Confident Communication Planning product, where for less than £500 we’ll create a bespoke six month communication plan that will be easy for you to implement and will guarantee fantastic results aligned to your business goals.
-Or if you just want some tips for getting better results yourself, check out our podcast, Revitalise & Grow, a new 30-minute episode is released weekly covering a different PR topic.
-This week’s is a guide to setting your own PR strategy.
+If you are interested in talking to ADPR about creating and delivering a media strategy to meet your business objectives, please drop us an email on email@example.com.
+Or if you just want some tips for getting better results yourself, check out our podcast, Revitalise & Grow, which is full of top tips and lots of marketing chat.
 Let us know what you think!